babylonhealth/ios-playbook/Cookbook/Technical-Documents/LabelsInPRs.md

 ## 1. The labels

-At the moment our labels can be separated into 4 groups:
+At the moment our labels can be separated into the following groups:

 - [Product verticals](#product-verticals)